Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

   <span>If you are using modules, you can put the call to "provideDynamicHooks" into the "providers" decorator field of your module instead.</span>
 ' %}

-You can also call `provideDynamicHooks` again in the providers fields of child injectors, such as in lazily-loaded routes.
+You can also call <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/dynamicHooksProviders.ts" target="_blank">`provideDynamicHooks`</a> again in the providers fields of child injectors, such as in lazily-loaded routes.
 These [child settings]({{ "documentation/configuration#child-settings" | relative_url }}) will automatically inherit the root settings according to the Angular injector hierarchy.

 ## Load by any selector